Contents On This Page

 1. Moisturize more

 Did your nails stop growing?
 Or they’re not growing as they ought to?
 Then you should start moisturizing them today.

 When moisturizing, be sure to accompany it with a little massage.
 This helps a lot and helps blood flows to the nail matrix.

 Recommended: How To Moisturize Nails In 4 Easy Steps

 2. Don’t cut your cuticle

 Cuticle plays a vital role in your nail growth.
 However, they should not be cut or trimmed.
-If you feel they’re too long, the best way is to push them back.
+If you feel they’re too long, the best way to go about them is to push them back.

 Before pushing them back using a cuticle pusher, be sure they’re well moisturized to avoid tearing them apart.
 A torn cuticle can create an enabling environment for intruders such as bacterial or fungal infection.

 3. Avoid using harsh chemicals

 Nail polishes, detergents or hand sanitizers all contain chemicals capable of rendering your nails brittle.

 So if you’re that type that does a lot of work which involves exposing your hands to those chemicals, try as much as possible to wear rubber gloves.

 For nail polishes, try to limit its usage or better still, go for those that are free from those chemicals.

 4. Eat healthily

 Try as much as possible to eat food rich in the six classes of food.
 As it is with your body, your nails also need a balanced diet for them to grow out well.

 Try incorporating food rich in vitamins, calcium, minerals, proteins to your diet.
 This food helps to strengthen your nails and also, improves nail growth.

 4. Be nice to them